20 works x 20 selectors

-Selected by Patrick T. Murphy, Oonagh Young, Chris Fite-Wassilak, Niamh Brown, Caroline Cowley, Ailbhe Murphy, Marysia Wieckiewicz-Carroll, Maeve Connolly, Paul McGrane & Mark O’Gorman, Dobz O’Brien, Mary Cremin, Jacquie Moore, Simon Fennessy Corcoran, Christina Kennedy, Michael Dempsey, Linda Shevlin, Siobhán Geoghegan, Miranda Driscoll, Paper Visual Art, Peter Richards
+Selected by Patrick T. Murphy, Oonagh Young, Chris Fite-Wassilak, Niamh Brown, Caroline Cowley, Ailbhe Murphy, Marysia Wieckiewicz-Carroll, Maeve Connolly, Paul McGrane & Mark O’Gorman, Dobz O’Brien, Mary Cremin, Jacquie Moore, Simon Fennessy Corcoran, Christina Kennedy, Michael Dempsey, Linda Shevlin, Siobhán Geoghegan, Miranda Driscoll, Paper Visual Art, Peter Richards.

 Online exhibition with a selection of works in the gallery*

-*Gallery visits subject to current Government guidelines
+*Gallery open subject to current Government guidelines

 “The frontiers of a book are never clear-cut: beyond the title, the first lines, and the last full stop, beyond its internal configuration and its autonomous form, it is caught up in a system of references to other books, other texts, other sentences: it is a node within a network.”